Quito Ecuador; Historic Center of Latin America and Economic Capital City

-One gets to see architecture that is modern and colonial, both; even the neighborhoods reflect stratified economic conditions, and are clearly classified into two distinct categories—poor and rich.
+One gets to see architecture that is modern and colonial, both.
+Even the neighborhoods reflect stratified economic conditions.
+They are clearly classified into two distinct categories, poor and rich.

 Houses are still seen built in Moorish or Spanish style.
 Sun-dried bricks, along with stucco or plaster are the building materials mainly used.
-The architecture of the government and archbishop’s palace, cathedral, and the city hall still prove to be of old Spanish style.
+The architecture of the government and archbishop’s palace and cathedral are old Spanish style.
+So too the city hall still is of old Spanish style.

 Even though many earthquakes, mainly 1797 and 1859, had devastating results on the city, yet, till now, it has been best-preserved.

-The ‘most-cultural’ city life is a mixture of indigenous and Spanish traditions though modern international life has influenced it, giving it a multifaceted and rich backdrop.
-There are museums, theater, symphonic concerts, parks and recreation centers, and multi-screen movie centers.
+The ‘most-cultural’ city life is a mixture of indigenous and Spanish traditions.
+That is even though modern international life has influenced it.
+It gave it a multifaceted and rich backdrop.
+There are museums, theater, symphonic concerts, parks and recreation centers.
+Also there are multi-screen movie centers.

-The climate of Quito can be described in two words—Eternal Spring, though it is situated 22 km or just 13 mi from the Equator.
+The climate of Quito Ecuador can be described in two words, Eternal Spring.
+Even though it is situated 22 km or just 13 mi from the Equator.
 With three snow-capped volcanoes, clear sky, and sun, it is spring season throughout the year.
 Basically, There are two seasons—wet (also called ‘winter’), and dry.

 Places to Visit

-- North of Quito: Being little more than a dozen miles from the Equator, if one wants to straddle both hemispheres, then Mitad del Mundo is the best place where one can see the pre-Inca site Rumicucho, ethnographical museum, volcanic crater Pululahua, and the monument.
+- North of Quito: Being little more than a dozen miles from the Equator, if one wants to straddle both hemispheres, then Mitad del Mundo is the best place to see the pre-Inca site Rumicucho, ethnographical museum, volcanic crater Pululahua, and the monument.

 Otavalo, the market town in the Andean Highlands, is famous for Saturday markets (it is in vogue from the pre-Inca days!)
 Sale of traditional jewelry and dress, other handicraft items, textiles, animals and livestock are carried out here.
 The markets are around three plazas; the craft items, sold between dawn to noon, are in Poncho Plaza.
 The important aspect of these markets is one can bargain a lot on prices, and literally buy an item in half the price or less!